-Service/indicator/measure Results Comments/Material variations 2017-18 2018-19 2019-20 2020-21 Statutory Planning Timeliness Time taken to decide planning applications (The median number of days between receipt of a planning application and a decision on the application) 105 119 98 98 Service standard Planning applications decided within required timeframes (Number of planning application decisions made within 60 days for regular permits and 10 days for VicSmart permits / Number of planning application decisions made) x 100 60% 65% 74% 83% Process improvements gained through implementation of the Statutory Planning Paperless Office Project and fewer large scale development projects, largely due to the COVID 19 pandemic, have contributed to the improvement in the percentage of planning applications processed within the specified timeframe.
+Service/indicator/measure Res ults Comments/Material variations 2017-18 2018-19 2019-20 2020-21 Statutory Planning Timeliness Time taken to decide planning applications (The median number of days between receipt of a planning application and a decision on the application) 105 119 98 98 Service standard Planning applications decided within required timeframes (Number of planning application decisions made within 60 days for regular permits and 10 days for VicSmart permits / Number of planning application decisions made) x 100 60% 65% 74% 83% Process improvements gained through implementation of the Statutory Planning Paperless Office Project and fewer large scale development projects, largely due to the COVID 19 pandemic, have contributed to the improvement in the percentage of planning applications processed within the specified timeframe.
 Service cost Cost of statutory planning service (Direct cost of the statutory planning service / Number of planning applications received) \$3,472 \$4,019 \$3,740 \$3,603 Decision making Council planning decisions upheld at VCAT (Number of VCAT decisions that did not set aside Council's decision in relation to a planning application / Number of VCAT decisions in relation to planning applications) x 100 52% 41% 49% 55% The percentage excludes planning appeals successfully mediated.

-Strategic Indicator 2019-20 Result 2020-21 Forecast 2020-21 Result Strategic Objective Travel options that are connected, safe, accessible, environm entally sustai inable and we ell-designed Satisfaction with sealed local roads 72 71 74 0 10 Satisfaction with local shared paths for cycling and walking as a way to get around Boroondara 58 67 63 0 10 Comment: With COVID-19 there was increased use of our sh some paths experiencing a two or three fold increase in use. concerns were also raised about the high numbers with respe have impacted the level of satisfaction.
-With increas ed use, while beneficial, Sealed local roads maintained to condition standards percentage of sealed local roads that are below the renewal intervention level set by Council and not requiring renewal) 95% 95% 95% percentage of sealed local roads that are below the enewal intervention level set by Council and not requiring renewal) Percentage completion of six-monthly defect inspections on 95% 95% 0 10 100% percentage of sealed local roads that are below the enewal intervention level set by Council and not requiring 0 10 100% quarter clear of lockdown restrictions.
+Strategic Indicator 2019-20 Result 2020-21 Forecast 2020-21 Result Strategic Objective Travel options that are connected, safe, accessible, environm entally sustai nable and we ell-designed.
+Satisfaction with sealed local roads 72 71 74 Satisfaction with local shared paths for cycling and walking as a way to get around Boroondara 58 67 63 0 100 Comment: With COVID-19 there was increased use of our sh some paths experiencing a two or three fold increase in use. concerns were also raised about the high numbers with respe- have impacted the level of satisfaction.
+With increase ed use, while beneficial, Sealed local roads maintained to condition standards (percentage of sealed local roads that are below the renewal intervention level set by Council and not requiring renewal) 95% 95% 95% Percentage completion of six-monthly defect inspections on Council roads and footpaths in higher risk locations 100% 99% 100% 0 100 Percentage of footpath defects remediated within the timeframes specified in the Road Management Plan 92% 95% 95% 0 100 Number of traffic counts and surveys 229 170 68 0 100 Comment: Traffic counts and surveys have been significantly conditions were not representative of typical conditions.
+Coun quarter clear of lockdown restrictions.